dwrobel/flatcam/README.md

 28.02.2019

 - added a change that when a double click is performed in a object on canvas resulting in a selection, if the notebook is hidden then it will be displayed
+- progress in ToolChange Custom commands replacement and rename

 27.02.2019